Getting Started with Blazor Sparkline in Blazor Web App

 Install Syncfusion® Blazor Sparkline NuGet in the App

-To add Blazor Sparkline component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.Sparkline.
+To add the Blazor Sparkline component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search and install Syncfusion.Blazor.Sparkline.

 NOTE